 La Ville Rose (Pink City)

 On the Garonne River, Toulouse is on the site of an ancient Roman settlement, and even today, many of the smaller streets follow their Roman counterparts, while many of the red brick buildings are built in a pseudo-Roman style.Popular historic sites such as Basilique Saint-Sernin and Chapelle des Carmélites are in your itinerary.
 Get a sense of the local culture at Church of Les Jacobins and Musée des Augustins.
 Explore Toulouse's surroundings by going to Albi (Cathedrale Ste-Cecile & Musee Toulouse-Lautrec).
 And it doesn't end there: make a trip to Place du Capitole, stop by Délices de Tunis, take in the views from Pont Neuf, and take in nature's colorful creations at Jardin des Plantes.

 To see photos, traveler tips, and tourist information, read Toulouse trip builder.

 Traveling by train from Carcassonne to Toulouse takes an hour.
 Alternatively, you can drive; or drive.
 In March, plan for daily highs up to 58°F, and evening lows to 42°F. Finish up your sightseeing early on the 12th (Mon) so you can travel back home.

 Things to do in Toulouse

-Get expert advice on where to stay in Toulouse.Book a hotel »
+Get expert advice on where to stay in Toulouse.Find places to stay »